-Getty is one of the largest sources for editorial and commercial image licences.
-Hence it makes sense that many e-commerce stores use them for image sourcing.
-They primarily use blogger images from various events to display on their website.
-Their goal being to motivate users to buy clothes from their store.
-To visualize – see what Zalando are doing on their website below.
-The following article will help you understand how much of a budget you’d need for a project like this – due primarily to image licences.
+Getty is one of the largest sources for editorial and commercial image licenses.
+Hence, it makes sense that many e-commerce stores use them for image sourcing.
+E-Commerce retailers primarily use blogger images from various events to display on their website.
+Their goal is to motivate users to buy clothes from their store (to visualize – see what Zalando is doing on their website below).
+The following article will help you understand how much of a budget you would need to have for such a project, due primarily to image licenses.

-First of all, let’s talk about licences, which is the biggest element here.
+First of all, let’s talk about licenses, which is the biggest factor here.
 There are two main types:

-Editorial Use Licence – images that have not been released for commercial use and have also been taken without the consent of the individuals in the photo.
+Editorial Use License: Images that have not been released for commercial use and have also been taken without the consent of the individuals in the photo.
 Due to this, their use is limited.
-You can still use them in non-commercial mediums such such as displaying on a blog, publication, newspaper, news broadcast and other non-commercial applications.
-However – if you want to use the image in order to sell a product?
-Not going to work, you’ll need the commercial-use licence (see next)
+You can still use these images in non-commercial mediums such as by displaying them on a blog, publication, newspaper, news broadcast and other non-commercial applications.
+However, what if you want to use the image in order to sell a product?
+Not going to work.
+You’ll need the commercial-use license (see next)

-Commercial Use Licence – images used with the intent to sell a product, raise money, promote or endorse something.
+Commercial Use License: Images used with the intent to sell a product, raise money, promote or endorse something.
 Due to the commercial nature, more legal papers are required.
 Usually these types of images will have an identifiable person or place, so a model release form is required.
 This is a service Getty provides behind-the-scenes.
-In addition, the commercial licence includes everything available in the Editorial Use Licence.
-This licence pretty much covers all the other use cases not included in the Editorial Use Licence.
-For e-commerce websites and brands wanting to display user generated images on their websites, this is probably the type of licence you’d need.
+In addition, the commercial license includes everything available in the Editorial Use License.
+This license pretty much covers all the other use cases not included in the Editorial Use License.
+For e-Commerce websites and brands wanting to display user generated images on their websites, this is likely the type of license you’d need.

 Let’s get down to business.
 Most photos from fashion shoots are priced with the same standard.
 See the pricing below. (note – this is ONLY for editorial needs, not for commercial) and is determined mainly on photo size.